chrisdiana/breezybox-cardputer/README.md

 # BreezyBox for Cardputer

-> Cardputer ADV and StickS3 port of BreezyBox, a BusyBox-inspired shell and virtual terminal system for ESP32 with Wi-Fi, Bluetooth keyboard support, bundled built-in apps, and an embedded Lua runtime.
+> Cardputer ADV and StickS3 port of BreezyBox, a BusyBox-inspired shell and virtual terminal system for ESP32 with added features like Wi-Fi, Bluetooth keyboard support, bundled built-in apps, and an embedded Lua runtime.

 <img src="docs/screenshot.png" alt="Screenshot of Breezybox on Cardputer" width="350" />